w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 ![25% top range]({{"/images/img/2022-11-29/levels.jpg"|relative_url}}){: .center-image }

-It is important to have a range window for negotiation basis.Your salary demand communicates to the company your level, don't sell yourself cheaply.
+**It is important to have a range window for negotiation basis.
+Your salary demand communicates to the company your level, don't sell yourself cheaply.**

 4. **Do follow-up emails.** Send thank you notes highlighting what you liked and even what you disliked.
 Follow with tasks: if you have not finished the code in the interview, finish it ASAP, add notes of appreciation, your feedback about the interview, and send it.